 - Add in the flour mixture and gently stir with a whisk until there are no clumps.
 NOTE - this will be very thin.

 - Pour over the cheesecake mixture.

 - Be sure that the oven rack is in the center of the oven and that the oven is up to temperature at 325°F.

 - Bake the cheesecake for about 1 hour and 10 minutes.
 It should be a little darker on the edges then the center and the center should be just a little jiggly (not much tho.)

-- Remove from oven and allow to sit for an hour.Place in fridge uncovered for about an hour.
-Cover and keep in fridge for at least 4 hours before serving but overnight is preferred.
+- Remove from oven and allow to sit for an hour.Place in fridge uncovered for about 1-2 hours, until it is completely cooled.
+Then cover and keep in fridge for at least 4 hours before serving but overnight is preferred.